Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 ## Epic 3: Multi-tenancy Framework

+**Description:**
+Multi-Tenancy Framework is the organizational and isolation layer of CommuniQueue.
+This epic governs how multiple, fully partitioned organizations (tenants) safely coexist within the same SaaS infrastructure.
+It defines tenant provisioning, user mapping, invitation flows, and tenant-level administration—ensuring robust, data-level isolation and tailored policy enforcement (such as per-tenant limits and subscription plans).
+A resilient multi-tenancy design enables CommuniQueue to scale economically, serve both SMBs and large enterprises, and offer seamless “one account, many orgs” UX patterns.
+The framework addresses user and data isolation, onboarding automation, and policy inheritance, which are fundamental in enabling upgrades, enterprise sales, and compliance.

+**Why:**
+- Allows secure scaling to hundreds (or thousands) of customer orgs on a shared platform.
+- Guarantees strong separation to prevent accidental or malicious data cross-over.
+- Supports multi-org users (consultants, agencies, parent orgs).
+- Unlocks feature packaging and pricing flexibility (per-tenant plans, quotas, entitlements).
+- Simplifies onboarding and makes user-driven growth (invite, self-service creation) possible.

+**What Success Looks Like:**
+- Tenants are fully isolated—no cross-tenant data or event leakage.
+- Org-level configuration (branding, access, quotas) is frictionless.
+- Tenant-admin workflows (invitation, role mapping, metadata management) are smooth and scalable.
+- The product’s business model (per-tenant billing/limits/support) is directly enabled by the architecture.

 ### Feature 3.1: Tenant Provisioning
 This feature implements the tenant provisioning system for CommuniQueue's multi-tenant architecture.
 It includes creating the Tenant entity model and database schema, implementing automatic tenant creation during user signup, enforcing tenant limits per user (up to 6 by default), tenant activation/deactivation functionality, and tenant metadata management including name and description fields.